MMRES-PyBootcamp/MMRES-python-bootcamp2023/README.md

 # BIST-master-python-bootcamp

-Contents for the scientific python bootcamp of the BIST master of Multidisciplinary Research in Experimental Sciences (2022 course).
+Contents for the scientific python bootcamp of the BIST master of Multidisciplinary Research in Experimental Sciences (2023 course).

 The contents of this year's bootcamp are designed based on [2022](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2022), [2021](https://github.com/MMRES-PyBootcamp/MMRES-python-bootcamp2021), [2020](https://github.com/germannp/BIST-Python-Bootcamp), and [2019](https://github.com/BorjaRequena/BIST-master-python-bootcamp) editions.

 Suggested Installation
 ----------------------
-1. Anaconda3 with Jupyter and Spyder (or another editor)
+1. Anaconda3 with Jupyter or JupyterLab.
+Please, refer to the official [Anaconda website](https://www.anaconda.com/download) and follow downloading and installing intructions.
-2. The python packages NumPy, Pandas, SciPy, Matplotlib, Seaborn, Scikit-learn, pytorch
+2. NumPy, Pandas, SciPy, Matplotlib, Seaborn, Scikit-learn and Pytorch(\*).
+Please note that starred packages are not available after a default Anaconda3 installation and thus you should [manually install](https://docs.anaconda.com/free/anaconda/packages/install-packages/) them.
-3. Git
+3. Git (Optional).

 Timetable
 ---------